AlephCubed/alephcubed.github.io/content/project/photonbs.md

 ---
 title: "PhotonBS"
 date: 2025-05-25
+description: "A Beatsaber map editor with support for V3/group lighting."
 ---

-A WIP Beatsaber map editor with support for V3/group lighting.

 Made in Rust using the Bevy game engine.